NathanielAddo/NathanielAddo/README.md

 Hi 👋 My name is Nathaniel Ofosu-Ansah Addo
 ===========================================

-Web developer and designer
+Web and mobile developer
 --------------------------

-Passionate web developer with a focus on crafting responsive, user-friendly websites and applications.
-Proficient in HTML, CSS, JavaScript, and various front-end frameworks.
-Dedicated to clean code, accessibility, and staying current with industry trends.
-Check out my repositories for innovative projects, insightful code snippets, and collaborative contributions to open-source projects.
+As a versatile web and mobile developer, I specialize in building dynamic, user-centric applications with a keen focus on performance and modern design.
+My skill set includes HTML, CSS, JavaScript, ReactJS, Next.js, TailwindCSS, Figma, and Canva for front-end development, alongside Express.js and MongoDB for back-end solutions.
+Additionally, I have experience in React Native for cross-platform mobile app development.
+I am passionate about writing clean, maintainable code and am committed to accessibility and the latest industry practices.
+Explore my repositories to see innovative projects, detailed code snippets, and my contributions to open-source initiatives

 * 🌍  I'm based in Ghana
 * ✉️  You can contact me at [nathanieloaaddo@gmail.com](mailto:nathanieloaaddo@gmail.com)